Modelling on the very large-scale connectome: Conclusions and Outlook

 \section{Conclusions and Outlook}

-Neural variability makes the brain more efficient~\cite{Orb16}, and one must, therefore, consider its effect in modelling.
+Neural variability makes the brain more efficient~\cite{Orb16}, and one must, therefore, consider its effect in modeling.
 To study this effect, extended dynamical simulations have been performed on large human connectome models.
 Weight heterogeneity of such structural graphs is too strong to allow critical behaviour to appear.
+Note, that the "weights" of the connectome edges are coming from MRI techniques and estimate the number of tracks between regions of interest.
+But, the real strength or the type (excitatory or inhibitory) of the node interactions is not encoded in the graphs we could access.
 Thus, weight normalized versions were considered, which model local homeostasis by synaptic inhibition mechanisms.

+Inhibitions were modeled by interactions with negative couplings among nodes.
+We found that there is no qualitative difference between the inhibitory link and node models, Griffiths Phases with non-universal exponents close to experiments were detected in both cases.
+This is not surprising from the point of view of statistical physics, but it is also known that inhibitory neurons are not homogeneously distributed across the cortex.
+There is a correlation between inhibition and connectivity.
+For example, inhibition often serves to balance excitation in specific circuits~\cite{Deneve2016}.
+However, this is far from being understood at the whole-brain level, except for the hippocampus~\cite{Hainmueller2020}.

-After comparing available human brain connectomes using network topology analysis, one network, called {\it KKI-18}, was selected as a representative.
+After comparing available human brain connectomes using network topology analysis, one network, called KKI-18, was selected as a representative.
 For the threshold model, critical exponents in the range $1.4 < \tau_t < 1.7$ and $1.5 < \tau < 2$, close to neural experimental values~\cite{BP03}, were found.

 Regarding the oscillatory Kuramoto model, we conclude that quenched disorder in the self-frequencies causes power-law tails in the dynamical behaviour of chimera-like states at the edge of criticality.
 These non-universal power laws resemble Griffiths Phase effects.
 The scaling laws also resemble results for the second-order Kuramoto model on power grids below the synchronization transition~\cite{POWcikk}.
 We found characteristic dynamical time exponents $1 < \tau_t < 2$, overlapping with LRTC experiments.
-A recent analysis~\cite{CC18} on new and publicly available data from both anesthetized and freely moving animals also concluded that, if the cortex demands both extreme modes of operation (synchronized and de-synchronized) for different functions, it may be advantageous to self-organize near and hover over the critical point between the two modes.
-Our large scale simulation results show that the characteristic time exponents can be reproduced with this assumption sub-critically.